Fine compactified moduli of enriched structures on stable curves: Defining compactified enriched structures

 of coherent sheaves on $C$ (for later use, note that the formation of the kernel commutes with base change by the $S$-flatness of $\cl{F}_G$).
-Write $\ca J_G$ for the ideal sheaf in $U_S$ generated by the labels of separating edges of $G$.
+Write $\ca J_G$ for the ideal sheaf on $\schart_S$ generated by the labels of separating edges of $G$.
 If $v \in G^c$ is any vertex then we have a canonical inclusion

 of sheaves on $S$ (using that $\cl{F}_G$ is $C$-flat in a neighbourhood of $\sigma_v$).
-We write $\bb{K}_G \coloneqq \sigma_v^*K_G$ for this submodule of $\ca J_G$; the notation is justified by \begin{lemma} The submodule $\sigma_v^*K_G \sub \ca J_G$ is independent of the choice of component $v \in G^c$ and of the choice of section $\sigma_v$ through the smooth locus of $v$. \end{lemma} \begin{proof} By \ref{lem:support of kernel}, the support of $\sigma^*K_G$ is contained in the zero locus $Z_S(\ca J_G)$ of $\ca J_G$ on $S$.
-Thus we may reduce to the case where all the labels vanish on the whole of $S$; equivalently, where the closed immersion $Z_S(\ca J_G) \to S$ is an isomorphism.
-The result is then clear from part 3 of \ref{lem:enhanced_structure_of_ED}, since the inclusion of $K$ in $s^*\ca{I}_{G^c}$ is isomorphic to a linear map of free $\ca O_{C_{G^c}}$-modules with matrix entries in $\ca O_S$ (note that the Euler characteristic restriction is key in that lemma). \todo{Owen: Can you supply just a little more connecting information?
-I'm not sure what to do with \ref{lem:enhanced_structure_of_ED} to get this result.D: added a bit, please say if more needed. } \end{proof} Note that the above lemma is the only place where we need that $\ca C/\ca M$ has normal crossings singularities.
-Thus if one were prepared to fix a section through the smooth locus of every irreducible component the normal crossing assumption could be ignored at least in defining compactified enriched structures.
-Requiring that the torsion free rank 1 quotients be invertible one would obtain a new notion of enriched structure; we do not know whether this is interesting.
+We write $\bb{K}_G \coloneqq \sigma_v^*K_G$ for this submodule of $\ca J_G$; the notation is justified by \begin{lemma} The submodule $\bb K_G = \sigma_v^*K_G \sub \ca J_G$ is independent of the choice of component $v \in G^c$ and of the choice of section $\sigma_v$ through the smooth locus of $v$. \end{lemma} \begin{proof} Write $i\colon Z_S(\ca J_G) \to S$ for the closed immersion.
+By \ref{lem:support of kernel} we see that $i_*i^*\sigma_v^*K_G = \sigma_v^*K_G$, hence we may reduce to the case where $i$ is an isomorphism, i.e. where all the labels vanish on the whole of $S$.
+The result is then clear from part 3 of \ref{lem:enhanced_structure_of_ED}, since the inclusion of $K_G$ in $s^*\ca{I}_{G^c}$ is isomorphic to a linear map of free $\ca O_{C_{G^c}}$-modules with matrix entries in $\ca O_S$ (note that the Euler characteristic restriction is key in that lemma). \todo{Owen: Can you supply just a little more connecting information?
+I'm not sure what to do with \ref{lem:enhanced_structure_of_ED} to get this result.D: added a bit, please say if more needed. } \end{proof}